 What are the requirements for individuals who would like to attend an in-person worship service or in-person gathering that is held in the building, outside on the grounds or offsite at a St. Stephen’s sponsored event?

 The TAM addresses the Stage II requirements for both in-person worship and in-person gatherings, whether they are in the building, outside on the grounds or offsite at a St. Stephen’s-sponsored event.
-There are a number of important requirements for everyone who wishes to attend an in-person worship service or gathering, including completing a Healthy Acknowledgement Form.
+There are a number of important requirements for everyone who wishes to attend an in-person worship service or gathering, including completing a Health Acknowledgement Form.

 Completing a Health Acknowledgement Form

 First, everyone who would like to attend an in-person worship service or gathering must complete a Health Acknowledgement Form, “HAF”, at least two full business days (Monday-Friday, excluding holidays) prior to the gathering.
-The preferred means of completing a HAF is to complete the form online at: COVID Health Acknowledgement Form
+The preferred means of completing a HAF is to complete the form online at: Health Acknowledgement Form

 Anyone who is not able to complete the form online can call the church office at (703) 978-8724 and make an appointment to speak with a pastor to complete the form over the telephone.